not-matthias/3tilley.github.io/content/posts/2024-06-12-simple-IPC-Ping-Pong.md

 ```

 How expensive are system calls?
 Well I've used `strace -r` to show times per call, but given previous discussions about how calling a timer can affect times (it adds at least one syscall per line) I won't take those numbers as ironclad.
 Especially `strace` is pausing and unpausing the process.
 Roughly roughly speaking though we're looking at least a few microseconds per read or write.
 Four of those, and you can see why tcp struggles to do better than 10µs per operation.
+This is similar for all of the other approaches.

 System calls on Linux are complex, and there are various mitigations, but having to wipe registers, validate, drop down into the kernel ring, get the output, and then undo those steps takes time.
 So if you really care about microseconds, try and avoid them in your hot loops.